Sekra/AmmoPouch/README.md

 I wanted the [old ammopouch mod](https://hub.sp-tarkov.com/files/file/320-le-kaiju-orbitas-ammopouch/) to work (credit to LeKaiju and Orbitas for that).

-So I put it into a blender with [Revingly's Medical SICC](https://hub.sp-tarkov.com/files/file/270-medical-sicc-case-micc/) aAnd pulsed for 30 seconds.
+So I put it into a blender with [Revingly's Medical SICC](https://hub.sp-tarkov.com/files/file/270-medical-sicc-case-micc/) and pulsed for 30 seconds.

 The resulting Ammo Pouch is available from Ragman for 50,000 rubles at LL1 (editable in config.json).